Be Merry!

 P1050536

-The whimsical spirit in Rodney Alan Greenblat’s inspired art beckons a smile and overall sense of feel-good.
+Rodney Alan Greenblat’s whimsical inspired art beckons a smile and overall sense of an uplifted, free-spirited, feel-goodness.
 The Wonder Verified and Fulfilled reminds one to take in life as it is.

-Nate Lowman’s smiling faces paintings mock the iconic symbol of the happy mood while also denoting the free spirit attitude of the surfer and skater dudes.
+Nate Lowman’s smiling faces paintings denote the doodling, free spirit attitude of the surfer and skater dudes.

 DSC03662